balladeer/effective-enigma/burrow/content/03_twist.md

 ## Crucible

 Ten minutes and four inconspicuous trail markers later, I stood beside Ágdá looking up at an old door.
-In the recent past, someone had replaced the electronics had with an analog lock.
+In the recent past, someone had replaced the electronics with an analog lock, too free of buildup to have been here for decades.

 "I don't suppose you know how to pick this one?"